Sunday, June 23, 2019

 Gotham is a scary place.
 Napier's loyal right hand man Bob(Tracey Walters) is another unfriendly face, and Lt.
 Eckhardt shouldn't be a cop.
 Observant viewers will recognize William Hootkins from "Star Wars" and "Raiders of the Lost Ark", while Elfman's epic score makes us feel like we're in an adult crime drama way before Chris Nolan had filmed anything.
 The film's arresting visual aesthetic is a fusion of 1940s fashion, 1980s urban rot, and hardware that belongs to some bleak dystopian future.

 The wise-cracking Robert Wuhl's roving reporter Alexander Knox meets Gotham's gorgeous new resident in a crowded newsroom.
 Arliss is the fourth most important person in this movie.
 You can expect a lot of love for Kim Basinger in this blog.
-The 35 year old former model broke out opposite Sean Connery in 1983's "Never Say Never Again", and spent the remainder of the Reagan era building her acting credentials(and her sex symbol status in the cable classic "Nine and a half Weeks").
+The 35 year old former model broke out opposite Sean Connery in 1983's "Never Say Never Again", and spent the remainder of the Reagan era building her acting credentials(and her sex symbol status in the cable classic "9 1/2 Weeks").
 Vicki Vale represents the peak of her beauty and fame, and my preteen self is incredibly grateful that she got to be in the third biggest hit of the decade.

 Gotham becomes a scarier place with the high-rise introduction of Jack Palance's mob boss Carl Grissom.
 The crusty veteran was best known for his Western work in the '50s and '60s, and the effortless menace he oozes here was the beginning of a mini-comeback(Burton was reportedly afraid to direct him!).
 His number-one guy Jack Napier isn't sure about that Axis Chemicals job, with all the fumes in that place.
 But Grissom needs someone he can "trust", and who better than a crazy subordinate that's secretly banging your model girlfriend(Jerry Hall) to get that crusading new District Attorney Harvey Dent off your back?
 Two birds, one stone.